riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-05-26-Artificial-Interfaces.markdown

 # Story time

 I lived in Italy through high school, and in Italy, high school is a morning-only affair — so at the age of sixteen, armed with my teenage brashness, I marched into the front door of the local Apple reseller, and said, basically "I know Macs, give me a job".
-To their credit, they did not immediately throw me out on my ear: they sat me in a corner with a pile of hand-written warranty slips, which all had to be entered in to a FileMaker Pro database.
+To their credit, they did not immediately throw me out on my ear: they sat me in a corner with a pile of hand-written warranty slips, which all had to be entered in to a FileMaker Pro[^1] database.
 This, I dutifully did for a few days, before returning to the Powers That Were with a list of complaints about how the database was set up.

 Once again, said Powers showed admirable restraint, and told me I had a week to make something better.
 This, I duly did, with proper tab-ordering, pre-filled menus, context-aware sequences, and more that I have forgotten since.